 A. Statement of Purpose

-This policy is intended to support the comprehensive educational policies and programs of Nelson County High School in educating students and their parents or legal guardians about the dangers inherent in the unlawful use of alcohol and other drugs.
-The policy is further intended to provide incentives to Nelson County High School students who voluntarily choose to participate in the Nelson County High School Athletic and Extra-Curricular Teams and Organizations, and students that drive to school, to avoid such use and to strive for effective rehabilitation when such use has occurred.
+This policy is intended to support the comprehensive educational policies and programs of Nelson County School District in educating students and their parents or legal guardians about the dangers inherent in the unlawful use of alcohol and other drugs.
+The policy is further intended to provide incentives to Nelson County School District students who voluntarily choose to participate in athletic and extra-curricular teams and organizations, and students that drive to school, to avoid such use and to strive for effective rehabilitation when such use has occurred.
 This policy is not designed to be used, nor shall it voluntarily be used in any manner, to provide a source of information for law-enforcement agencies or for the prosecution of the student or to limit the student’s participation in the school’s activities, other than the limitations imposed by this policy.
 Without a specific written authorization from the tested student or parent, if the student is under eighteen (18) years of age, no test results of any student shall be released to any person other than is required by law or lawfully issued subpoena or court order.

-In order to accomplish its purposes, this policy establishes a program of education and counseling to deter the unlawful use of alcohol and other drugs and provides for suspension and termination of participation in the Nelson County High School Athletic or Extra-Curricular Team or Organization, or revoking of the student’s on-campus parking permit, when deterrence is unsuccessful.
+In order to accomplish its purposes, this policy establishes a program of education and counseling to deter the unlawful use of alcohol and other drugs and provides for suspension and termination of participation in the Nelson County School Athletic or Extra-Curricular Team or Organization, or revoking of the student’s on-campus parking permit, when deterrence is unsuccessful.
 To determine compliance with the policy, it provides a testing program to identify student participants who are unlawfully using alcohol and other drugs.
 For these students, the policy provides incentives for rehabilitation through possible reinstatement to the specific athletic team or organization involved, or re-issue of the student’s parking permit.

 Consistent with these purposes, the policy also seeks to achieve the following objectives:

-To protect high school students who participate in athletic or extra-curricular teams or organizations, and students that drive on campus, from impairing their health, safety, education, and future success through the unlawful use of alcohol and other drugs;
+To protect all students who participate in athletic or extra-curricular teams or organizations, and students that drive on campus, from impairing their health, safety, education, and future success through the unlawful use of alcohol and other drugs;

-To protect high school students who participate in athletic or extra-curricular teams or organizations, and others against whom they compete from potential injury during athletic competition or while driving a motor vehicle, which might result from the unlawful use of drugs;
+To protect all students who participate in athletic or extra-curricular teams or organizations, and others against whom they compete from potential injury during athletic competition or while driving a motor vehicle, which might result from the unlawful use of drugs;

-To protect high school students who participate in athletic or extra-curricular teams or organizations, and students that drive a motor vehicle on to campus, from the potential stigma of unsubstantiated allegations of unlawful use of alcohol and other drugs; and
+To protect all students who participate in athletic or extra-curricular teams or organizations, and students that drive a motor vehicle on to campus, from the potential stigma of unsubstantiated allegations of unlawful use of alcohol and other drugs; and

 To assure students, parents, guardians, teachers, and the community that the health, safety, education, and future success of the student participants are the primary concerns of the high schools and their teams and organizations, and student drivers.